Your Dog Is Losing It on the Leash. Here's Why.

 1. Avoid Triggers:

 While working on training, do your best to avoid situations that set your dog off.
 This helps prevent reinforcing the reactive behavior.
 Here’s the thing.
 Every time your dog barks and lunges at their trigger, and the trigger moves away or you move them away, that barking and lunging behavior gets reinforced for them (if their objective was to create distance in the first place).
-The more they practice this, the stronger that behavior will become.
-That’s why its in your best interest to avoid the reactions from taking place at all.

 This means you need to get used to turning around and walking away from triggers or hiding behind cars, garbage cans, or slipping into side lanes.
 Paired with teaching them an alternate behavior from a comfortable distance, this ensures the new behavior takes root faster and replaces the old one.